meetmakwana19/about-git/README.md

 git commit --amend
 ```

-After this command your terminal's text editor(Most likely Vim for git bash)
+After this command your terminal's text editor(Most likely Vim for git bash) will open.

 To write your message  press ```i``` and start editing the first line on the editor and then exit the edit mode by pressing ```Esc``` key and then ```:wq```.
 # Simple Walkthrough for Pushing